Alzheimer’s and Storytelling: Sharing Memories With Loved Ones

 This connection is illuminated through the lens of Alzheimer’s Narrative Techniques, which provide a structured approach to facilitate story sharing and engage affected individuals in meaningful discourse.

-The main premise behind these techniques is that stories, as fundamental for human communication, may play a crucial role in preserving cognitive faculties despite neurodegeneration.
+The main premise behind these techniques is that stories, as fundamental tools for human communication, may play a crucial role in preserving cognitive faculties despite neurodegeneration.

 In addition to these narrative techniques, an understanding of Storytelling’s Neurological Effects is indispensable.